The Plastic Free Seafood logo is awarded to companies that demonstrate clear responsibility and leadership in combating marine plastic pollution.

 – Spreading awareness and knowledge within the industry

-– Developing tehcnology and methodology to reduce marine pollution
+– Developing technology and methodology to reduce marine pollution

-– Services to make waste logistics more efficient
+– Developing services to make waste logistics more efficient

 – Systems to increase recycling of equipment, tools and packaging